top of page

 • 9 min read

-Pain is something most of us try to avoid, hide from or push through.
+Pain is something most of us try to avoid, hide from, or push through.
 A recent injury reminded me that pain, whether physical or emotional, isn’t just something to “get rid of.”
 It’s a message, an invitation, and often the first step towards real rehabilitation.
 Here’s what my rib injury taught me about healing, awareness, and the small steps that genuinely move us forward.

 Four weeks ago today, just as I was getting back into the gym after my bike accident, I had a mishap and managed to damage my ribs crashing against a coffee table.
-If you’ve ever injured your ribs, you’ll know how every breath, twist and movement can send a sharp, almost unbearable jolt of pain through your body.
-If you haven’t, believe me it’s an experience best avoided.
+If you’ve ever injured your ribs, you’ll know how every breath, twist, and movement can send a sharp, almost unbearable jolt of pain through your body.
+If you haven’t, believe me, it’s an experience best avoided.

 Listening to the Body

 Pain, it turns out, is actually a messenger!
 I’m not talking about the sayings “pain is weakness leaving the body” or “no pain, no gain” either.
 Pain signals our limits and demands attention.
 It’s a reminder that recovery is not about pushing harder.
-It’s about slowing down, tuning in and listening.
+It’s about slowing down, tuning in, and listening.

 Small Considered Steps

-Recovery is a step by step process.
-There were moments of frustration and impatience and moments when I wondered if I’d ever move normally again.
-Yep dramatic again!
+Recovery is a step-by-step process.
+There were moments of frustration and impatience, and moments when I wondered if I’d ever move normally again.
+Yep, dramatic again!
 Each day brought small victories - a deeper breath without pain, a stretch that felt just a little freer, the ability to get out of bed without wincing.

-Getting up from a chair without yelping in pain - armchairs were more of a challenge, walking downstairs without pausing on every step and not dreading moving a pillow in bed all felt like milestones.
+Getting up from a chair without yelping in pain - armchairs were more of a challenge - walking downstairs without pausing on every step, and not dreading moving a pillow in bed all felt like milestones.

 An injury isn’t only physical.
 It’s mental and emotional too.
 Accepting the need to slow down, to let go of plans and expectations, was surprisingly liberating.
-I had space to reflect and to refocus on what actually matters.
+I had space to reflect and refocus on what actually matters.
 Recovery included mental quiet and emotional care as much as gentle movement.
-By the way I’m not advocating you injure yourself so you can refocus!
+By the way, I’m not advocating you injure yourself so you can refocus!

 Injuries of the Body and Beyond